z-mousavi/ContourGraphCut/README.md

 ### Train
 * Download the MCS library and its dependencies from https://www.mat.univie.ac.at/~neum/software/mcs/.
 * Download Berkeley Contour Detection and Image Segmentation Resources from https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/BSR/BSR_full.tgz and build it.
 It contains the BSDS500 dataset and also evaluation codes.
+* Run your soft edge detection method on training data and save the outputs as .mat format in a directory named softmap_directory.
+* Consider an initial threshold and convert soft outputs to binary.
+After that compute the direction map for each binary image and save them as .mat format in a directory named dirmap_directory.
+Keep in mind that the initial threshold should not be too high.